 Then the second week: Being chosen as patrol leader; A preparatory two-day hike in the area.
 One of our patrol was a chubby, whiny lad, so we spent some effort nursing him home.
 He was worth it: good sense of humour!

 Then the climax, the big challenge: The course-ending six-day hike!
 By bus to the magic Giants Castle region in the Drakensberg.

 We set off with our laden rucksacks down the valley, up the other side towards the snow-topped peaks, heading for Langalabilele Pass and the High ‘Berg.
 We had walked about 5km when a faint shout sounded and continued non-stop until we stopped and searched for the source.
 It was an instructor chasing after us and telling us to “Turn around, abort the hike, return to Greystones!
 Walk SLOWLY!”

 We were given big white pills to swallow and sent home with strict instructions to take it easy: No physical exercise.

 But our rucksacks were packed . .

 . . and our wanderlust aroused, so we headed straight off to Mt aux Sources soon after getting home.
 Up the chain ladder onto the escarpment and on to the lip of the Tugela Falls, sleeping outside the mountain hut.

-I had no camera, no photos, the only record I still have of the course is the felt badge they gave us on completion and my memories.
+I had no camera, no photos, the only record I still have of the course is my vivid memories – and the felt badge they gave us on completion.

 But then I found a website by someone who had been on the same course – Willem Hofland from the Natal South Coast – and he had these black & white pics which I am very grateful to be able to use!
 He also had his course report and certificate, which I no longer have.

 Giants Castle pic from howieswildlifeimages.com – thanks!